-- (S-90) If DLA managed items require access to controlled technical information, the product specialist will update the Purchase Order Text (POT) to include Standard Text Objects (STOs) RD002, Covered Defense Information Applies, and RQ032, Export Control of Technical Data.
-(S-91) For EBS manual acquisitions, the contracting officer shall- - (1) Confirm that the POT contains STOs RQ032 and RD002 to notify offerors the item requires DLA controlling authority approval to access export-controlled technical information contained within DLA Systems; and - (2) Unless one of the exceptions at PGI 25.7902-4(S-90) applies, verify that the offeror and any source(s) of supply it will use for contract performance have DLA controlling authority approval to access export-controlled technical data within the cFolders.
-To identify contractors with DLA controlling authority approval to access export-controlled technical data- - (i) See the Business Decision Analytics (BDA) Supplier Risk Analysis by CAGE Code Model in the BDA Job Aid Folder (https://dlamil.dps.mil/sites/InfoOps/Shared%20Documents/Forms/AllItems.aspx?FolderCTID=0x01 2000D3D259D71343A94E992AA17310CB0231&viewid=bb1b25a6%2D56d8%2D4398%2Dac48% 2D5f987c946cca&id=%2Fsites%2FInfoOps%2FShared%20Documents%2FEBS%20ONLINE%20H ELP%2FePROCUREMENT%2FBDA); or - (ii) If the BDA Job Aid Folder is unavailable, contact the DLA controlling authority at email DLAJ344DataCustodian@dla.mil. - (S-92) For EBS Users:For manual acquisitions, the contracting officer does not need to verify that an offeror and any source(s) of supply it will use for contract performance have DLA controlling authority approval to access export-controlled technical data if an exception at PGI 25.7902-4(S-90) applies. - (S-93) For automated acquisitions, the Auto Evaluation logic module will follow the enhanced validation procedures and requirements identified in the DLA Master Solicitation for Automated Simplified Acquisitions.
-To be eligible for award in the automated system, the offeror and any source(s) of supply it will use for contract performance must have an active JCP certification and DLA controlling authority approval to access export-controlled data.
+- (S-90) For DLA managed items with export controlled technical data, the product specialist will update the Purchase Order Text (POT) to include Standard Text Objects (STOs) RD002, Covered Defense Information Applies, and RQ032, Export Control of Technical Data.
+(S-91) For EBS manual acquisitions, the contracting officer shall- - (1) Confirm that the POT contains STOs RQ032 and RD002 to notify offerors the item requires DLA controlling authority approval to access export-controlled technical information contained within DLA Systems; and - (2) Verify that the offeror and any source(s) of supply it will use for contract performance have DLA controlling authority approval to access export-controlled technical data within the cFolders.
+To identify contractors with DLA controlling authority approval to access export-controlled technical data, contracting officers must use the DLA Business Decision Analytics (BDA) application.
+All contracting officers are approved to use BDA.
+The contracting officers can contact J76 Procurement Systems and Processes for instructions on accessing BDA.
+The specific BDA application that contains DLA controlling authority approval status is the BDA Supplier Risk Analysis by CAGE Code.
+If the contractor's Enhance Joint Certification Control (EJCP) indictor is "Y" the contractor has DLA controlling authority approval.
+The contractor does not have approval or has not applied for approval if the EJCP indicator is "N".
+Contractors can apply for DLA controlling authority approval by following the instructions at DLA Export Control Data Access link. - (i) See the Business Decision Analytics (BDA) Supplier Risk Analysis by CAGE Code Model in the BDA Job Aid Folder at (https://dlamil.dps.mil/sites/InfoOps/Shared%20Documents/Forms/AllItems.aspx?RootFolder=% 2Fsites%2FInfoOps%2FShared%20Documents%2FEBS%20ONLINE%20HELP%2FEnterprise %20Data%20Warehouse%20%28EDW%29);or - (ii) If the BDA Job Aid Folder is unavailable, contact the DLA controlling authority at email DLAJ344DataCustodian@dla.mil; and - (iii) Contracting Officers can also verify that an item is export-controlled, along with the item's demilitarization information by accessing the BDA Item Risk Dashboard.
+The job aid for accessing the BDA Item Risk Dashboard can found at Information Operations (J6) Enterprise Data Warehouse (EDW) All Documents (dps.mil) - (3) Utilize the exceptions at PGI 25.7902-4(S-90) only when: - (a) The offeror is a manufacturer (i.e., Original Equipment Manufacturer (OEM), the Original Component Manufacturer (OCM), or is an OEM or OCM authorized manufacturer) offering its manufactured item and does not need DLA controlling authority approval to access export-controlled technical data within the cFolders.; or